devmonte/net-core-exercises/README.md

 - Add json file to App Configuration,
 - Bind data from json file to class using Configure method in Startup class,
 - Use binded class in COntroller by injectin IOptionsMOnitor<T> interface

+08_ViewInMVC
+Create MVC project using `dotnet new mvc` command or Visual Studio.
+Add fallowing changes to the app:
+- Add new empty controller and 3 different actions
+- Every action should return different view
+- Add partial view to one of the views
+- Add different layout to views for created controller